league55/sipplauncher/docs/user_guide.md

 ![](assets/images/sipplauncher_dns.png)

 Of course, the DUT should be configured to use Sipplauncher's DNS service instead of regular DNS servers.
-Usually this requires patching the DUT's `resolve.conf` like this:
+Usually this requires patching the DUT's `/etc/resolve.conf` like this:

 ```bash
 search example.com